jmhessel/catrank/README.md

 @inproceedings{hessel2017cats,
-	title={Cats and Captions vs. Creators and the Clock: Comparing Multimodal Content to Context in Predicting Relative Popularity}, author={Hessel, Jack and Lee, Lillian and Mimno, David}, booktitle={Proceedings of the 26th International Conference on World Wide Web}, year={2017},
+	title={Cats and Captions vs. Creators and the Clock: Comparing Multimodal Content to Context in Predicting Relative Popularity}, author={Hessel, Jack and Lee, Lillian and Mimno, David}, booktitle={Proceedings of the 26th International Conference on the World Wide Web}, year={2017},
 	organization={International World Wide Web Conferences Steering Committee}
 }